Convection-Enhanced Delivery (CED) of MDNA55 in Adults With Recurrent or Progressive Glioblastoma

 Open to people ages 18 years and up

-- Male or Female ≥ 18 years old and have a life expectancy ≥ 12 weeks
+- Subjects must be ≥ 18 years old and have a life expectancy ≥ 12 weeks

-- Confirmation that archived tissue is available from first diagnosis of Glioblastoma for biomarker analysis
+- Confirmation that archived tissue is available from first diagnosis of GB for biomarker analysis

 - Subjects must have evidence of tumor recurrence/progression as determined by standard